01-edu/UX-UI/subjects/ux/sunday-night-movie/wireframes/README.md

 **Deliverables:**

-- Wireframes (6 to 12 screens per flow)
+- 3 series of wireframes (6 to 12 screens per flow) on Figma

 **Tips:**